sbhimire/nlp-sentiment-analysis/README.md

 ## App demo

-The movie review sentiment analysis app takes the user input movie review and provides a sentiment score between [-1,1] where -1 is very good and 1 is very good.
+The app takes the user written movie review and provides a sentiment score between [-1,1] where -1 is very good and 1 is very good.

 <img src=".github\readme\demo.gif">